+This program is usually offered as a two-year degree program at community colleges.
+To become licensed, Paramedics must pass the NREMT (National Registry of Emergency Medical Technicians) exam.
 All emergency medical service programs combine classroom-based coursework and on-the-job training.
-After learning the basics, new EMTs will be paired with more experienced teams and sent on “ride-alongs” to do field work.
-This will give you a good taste of what life on the job is like so you can decide whether it’s something you wish to continue pursuing.
+After learning the basics, new EMTs will be paired with more experienced teams and sent on a “ride-along” for fieldwork and additional training.
+This will give you a good taste of what life on the job is like so you can decide whether you wish to continue pursuing it.

 In total, an EMT receives about 120 to 150 hours of training before receiving a license.
 A paramedic may clock up to 1,800 hours of training.
 While many people who train as EMTs go on to become paramedics, it is not essential.

 You can work as an EMT indefinitely or continue your studies toward a paramedic license at a later date.
-Most people who become paramedics work as EMTs to support themselves while studying for the more advanced license.
+Most people who become paramedics work as EMTs to support themselves while studying for a more advanced license.

 Life As An EMT

 Working as an EMT can be incredibly rewarding.
 It can also be a high-stress environment.
 While you probably already know that the job often comes with life-or-death stakes, you may not be as familiar with the other aspects of day-to-day life awaiting you as an EMT.